open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-64/index.rst

     +------------------------+--------------------+----------+----------+----------+

 .. warning:: \*Do not exceed 6.3 VDC at the coaxial input to the headstage.
 Make
-    sure you make this measurement at the headstage to account for a potential voltage drop in the tether.
-Exceeding this voltage can permanently damage the headstage.
+    sure you :ref:`make this measurement at the headstage <measure_voltage>`to account for a potential voltage drop in the tether.
+Exceeding this voltage can permanently damage the
+    headstage.

 .. note:: Have a look at the :ref:`tethers` page for more detials on mirco-coax